A constrained optimization approach to nonlinear system identification through simulation error minimization: Proposed System Identification Framework

-We assume that input-output data, denoted as $\{u_t, \tilde{y}_t\}$ for $t = 1, \dots, N$, are available.
+We assume that input-output data are available.
 Figure \ref{fig:exp_setup} illustrates the structure of the data-generating process.
-Specifically, we assume that the input \(u_t\) is known exactly, while the output measurements are corrupted by noise according to the equation $\tilde{y}_t = y_t + \eta_t$.
-Here, $y_t$ represents the noise-free output, and $\eta_t \in \mathbb{R}^p$ denotes a noise sequence.
+Specifically, The input $u_t$ is known exactly, whereas the output measurements $\tilde y_t$ are corrupted by noise according to the equation $\tilde{y}_t = y_t + \eta_t$.
+Here, $y_t$ represents the noise-free output, and $\eta_t \in \mathbb{R}^p$ denotes the noise sequence.

-We formulate the NIO identification problem using the SEM approach; see, e.g., \cite{farina2010convergence}.
-Accordingly, we consider the optimization problem:
+The NIO identification problem is formulated using the SEM approach; see, for example, \cite{farina2010convergence}.
+Accordingly, the following optimization problem is considered: